microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/overview.md

 |[Proxy](./providers/proxy.md)|Allows the use of backend authentication by routing all calls to Microsoft Graph through your backend.|
 |[Custom](./providers/custom.md)|Creates a custom provider to enable authentication and access to Microsoft Graph by using your application's existing authentication code.|

-## Why use the Microsoft Graph Toolkit?
+## Why use Microsoft Graph Toolkit?

-The Microsoft Graph Toolkit enables you to quickly and easily integrate common experiences powered by Microsoft Graph into your own application.
+Microsoft Graph Toolkit enables you to quickly and easily integrate common experiences powered by Microsoft Graph into your own application.
 The toolkit:

 - **Cuts development time**.
 The work to connect to Microsoft Graph APIs and render the data in a UI that looks and feels like a Microsoft 365 experience is done for you, with no customization required.